Frequently Asked Questions

 Can I have my shed stained a custom colour?

 Yes, we can custom stain any of the sheds built from fence board.
 (The sheds built from pine siding are pre-stained in a factory.)
 All you have to do is to provide us with a Benjamin Moore paint colour, and our local Benjamin Moore store will match that to a solid stain.
 There is an additional $150 charge for a custom colour.

 How do I pay for it?

 Payment can be made by one of two methods.
-You can contact us by email or phone, and we can arrange an etransfer to be made as a deposit on the shed.
+You can contact us by email or phone with your shed choice.
+We'll then write you a quote, and a deposit of half the total amount can be paid by e-transfer or cheque.
 The remaining half will then be paid upon delivery.
 Alternatively, you can order through our ordering page (paying the full amount) using PayPal/Credit Card.